 Yes

-Yes, copies of transcripts from all colleges and universities you have attended need to be uploded electronically with your application.
+Yes, copies of transcripts from all colleges and universities you have attended need to be uploaded electronically with your application.
 For the application, unofficial transcripts are acceptable.
 If you are offered admission to Rice, official copies of the transcripts will be required at that time.
 A final copy showing your degree conferred will also be required.
 Those copies can be sent directly to the Applied Physics program from the institution via postal mail or electronic transcript system.

 An official transcript is in an envelope sealed and stamped by your University Registrar's office.
 The Registrar should mail the transcript or send via electronic transcript system directly to the Applied Physics Program.
 Unsealed, unstamped envelopes cannot be accepted.
 A transcript outside the envelope also will not be accepted.